European Volunteer Centre: Policy conferences

-Valencia 2010 CEV Study Visits
+CEV Study Visits

 CEV hosts annual Study visits, often inviting participants from various member organisations into Brussels and offering the chance to experience the work CEV does first hand.
 These visits allow participants to become more informed on volunteering policies, programmes and practices within the context of the EU and European Union institutions.
-Participants, accompanied by CEV staff, had the chance to visit the main European Institution, to connect with EU Officials and MEPs, as well as get in contact with the representatives of civil society organisations.
-They were also introduced to CEV's activities and engagement in promoting volunteering across Europe.
+Participants, accompanied by CEV staff, have the chance to visit the main European Institution, to connect with EU Officials and MEPs, as well as get in contact with the representatives of civil society organisations.
+They are also introduced to CEV's activities and engagement in promoting volunteering across Europe.